-Port 0 can also be configured to be the multiplexed low-order address/data bus during accesses to external program and data memory.
+Port 0 can also be configured to be the multiplexed loworder address/data bus during accesses to external program and data memory.
 In this mode, P0 has internal pullups.
+PLCC

-Port 0 also receives the code bytes during QuickFlash programming and outputs the code bytes during program verification.
+Port 0 also receives the code bytes during Flash programming and outputs the code bytes during program verification.
 External pullups are required during program verification.

 Port 1 is an 8-bit bidirectional I/O port with internal pullups.
 The Port 1 output buffers can sink/source four TTL inputs.
 When 1s are written to Port 1 pins, they are pulled high by the internal pullups and can be used as inputs.
-As inputs, Port 1 pins that are externally being pulled low will source current ($I{\rm IL}$) because of the internal pullups.
+As inputs, Port 1 pins that are externally being pulled low will source current (I{II}) because of the internal pullups.

-In addition, P1.0 and P1.1 can be configured to be the timer/counter 2 external count input (P1.0/T2) and the timer/counter 2 trigger input (P1.1/T2EX), respectively, as shown in the following table.
+Some Port 1 pins provide additional functions.
+P1.0 and P1.1 can be configured to be the timer/counter 2 external count input (P1.0/T2) and the timer/counter 2 trigger input (P1.1/T2EX), respectively.